Florida in the American Civil War: Economy

 Governor John Milton stressed throughout the war the importance of Florida as a supplier of goods, rather than personnel.
 Florida was a substantial provider of food (particularly beef cattle) for the Confederate Army.
 However, many Florida planters continued to grow cotton and other cash crops despite pleas from Confederate officials and Governor Milton to grow food crops instead.
 Another vital resource that Florida provided was salt.
 The state's long coastline made it ideal for salt production.
 Numerous saltworks were established on both coasts but most were located on the Gulf from Tampa Bay up through the Panhandle.
 Recognizing the importance of Florida salt, in 1862 the U.S. Navy began raiding operations against saltworks in the state.

 Florida's food supply became even more crucial for the Confederacy following the Fall of Vicksburg.
 This pivotal event effectively divided the Confederacy at the Mississippi River, making it impractical for the eastern armies to receive essential supplies from the western regions.
 As a result, Florida's role as a provider of food became even more significant in sustaining the Confederate forces in the eastern theater of the war.

+Enslaved labor and the wartime economy

+Enslaved Floridians were compelled to support the Confederate war effort by producing salt, constructing military fortifications, and driving cattle to supply the Confederate States Army.
+These forms of forced labor were essential to the state’s wartime economy.
+After emancipation in 1865, this system collapsed, and new labor arrangements had to be established during the Reconstruction era.